 Although actual revenues will fluctuate due to market conditions, the proportional allocations of the budget shall remain the same.
-However, the VCLA board shall have discretionary authority to adjust budget allocations between the categories by no more than fifteen percent (15%) of the total budget per year.
-Any adjustments will be reported in the Annual Report.
+However, the City and the Bureau's OTMD Committee shall have the authority to adjust budget allocations between the categories by no more than fifteen percent (15%) of the total budget per year.
 A description of the proposed improvements and activities for the initial year of operation is below.
 The same activities are proposed for subsequent years.
-In the event of a legal challenge against the VCWTBID, any and all assessment funds may be used for the costs of defending the VCWTBID.
+In the event of a legal challenge against the OTMD, any and all assessment funds may be used for the costs of defending the OTMD.